gaehlerm/SoftwareEngineering/README.md

 These lines do something very similar.
 They both assign the value `0` to `a` and the value `1` to `b` (okay, in the case of the dictionary, it is rather `"a"`, but you get my point).
 Yet, there is a fundamental difference.
 In the first line, the programmer knows that he needs variables `a` and `b` as he writes the code.
 In the second case, we have a dynamic data structure.
 Maybe the programmer knew that there would be `"a"` and `"b"` used as keys.
 Maybe he didn't, and these dictionary entries were generated by user input that the programmer had no control over.

 If the developer knows all the variables that are needed, it is generally advisable to use normal variables.
 If the data originates from an external source, such as a text file where he doesn't the content, he must use a dynamic data structure like a dictionary.
 At first, this may sound a little confusing.
 But think about cooking recipes.
 You might have a few recipes that you define in your code, where the name of the recipe corresponds to the name of the variable.
 Or, you can write a parser that reads them from a cookbook into a dictionary.
-Here you have to use a dynamic data structure because you don't know in advance what kind of ingredients will be needed.
+Here you have to use a dynamic data structure because you don't know in advance how the dishes are called and what kind of ingredients will be needed.

 Dictionaries are closely related to JSON and XML files.
 They are essentially similar to a nested dictionary serialized into a string.
 If you ever need to read JSON files, the resulting data structure will be a nested dictionary that you might further convert into nested class instances.

 ## Trees

 It is not too often that I've had to create a tree myself, yet I have been working on tree structures for a significant part of my programming career.
 Trees are an extremely important data structure.
 When dealing with a recursive data structure, it is highly likely that you will be working with a tree.
 This allows you to utilize many standard algorithms that are very efficient, typically with a time complexity of `O(N log(N))`.
-If you implement your own algorithms, ensure that they are recursive and write automated tests for the corner cases.
+If you implement your own algorithms, ensure that they are recursive and write automated tests that cover the corner cases.

 ## Pointers

 Python, as most other modern programming languages, doesn't use pointers.
 C++ on the other hand used pointers extensively.
 Pointers were used to point to a specific location in your memory and access the corresponding value.
 However, pointers are still used to implement polymorphism.
 Pointers are arguably the most powerful yet potentially risky objects in the programming world.
 With pointers, pretty much anything can go wrong.
 Fortunately, they are barely needed these days.
-Vectors and smart pointers have implemented essentially all the functionality that pointers were used for.
+Vectors and smart pointers have implemented in C++ for and completely replaced pointers.
 Vectors, for example, also use a pointer, but it is hidden deep inside their implementation.

 The only remnant where pointers are still needed for technical reasons is interfaces.
 Use pointers only for interfaces and opt for modern smart pointers (unique pointer or shared pointer) and you will be fine.